JohnPD99/plutosdr-fw/README.md

 | Wire it into firmware build      | `plutosdr-fw` via submodule |
 | Build interactively with GUI     | Docker + Vivado             |
 | Build headlessly / CI-style      | `./build-docker.sh`         |

+## Hardwaremod:
+On the back if the Pluto resistor R102 should be removed so that I2C can be used.
+An external clock can not be used anymore due to the hardware mod.

 ## Flashing Instructions for Pluto